-Formula retail establishments often have the resources to improve storefronts with challenging physical conditions and can serve as anchors in revitalizing neighborhoods, but can also be challenging to involve in merchant and community organizing and outreach.
-Compared to independent businesses, national and regional retailers often have more resources to invest in improving façades and interiors.
-In addition to making physical improvements, a large, brand-name retailer can also contribute to the revitalization of a neighborhood commercial district by drawing new customers to the district.
-However, beyond drawing new customers, many formula retail stores contribute few other benefits to the neighborhoods where they are located.
+Formula retail establishments can be challenging to involve in merchant and community organizing and outreach.
+Beyond drawing new customers and making physical improvements to their storefronts, many formula retail stores contribute few other benefits to the neighborhoods where they are located.
 Community members note that it is challenging to establish ongoing relationships with most formula retailers because the managers rotate between stores or do not have the authority to make decisions.
 As a result of this management structure, local merchants associations report that few formula retailers are active participants in their efforts to organize events and activities.
+(See Chapter VIII for more information.)